-I am humbled to present The Marigold Project, a private foundation to address issues of racial, social and economic justice.
+I am humbled to present The Marigold Project, a foundation to address issues of racial, social and economic justice.

-The Marigold Project is my way of doing something about problems I see when I’m at home in Denver and when I’m on the road.
-I am inviting you to join me in this journey, and we’ll find solutions together.
+The Marigold Project is my way of doing something about problems I see when I’m on the road and at home in Denver.
+I hope you will join me in this journey, and we’ll find solutions together.

 My dad and I planted marigolds as ground cover.
 Marigolds do their fair share in feeding nectar to beneficial insects.
 They keep pests away, they taste good and they bloom like crazy.
 I think it’s a great metaphor for the work that I want to support, while getting all of you involved too.

 It’s powerful to admit you don’t know something.
 That’s one of the things I love about traveling and meeting new people all the time.
 We all seem to have pieces of a larger puzzle and we can connect those pieces to lift each other up.

 Nathaniel grew up in Hermann, Missouri.
 He is a singer and songwriter based in Denver, Colorado.
 Like his heroes, Rateliff has always been an omnivorous listener and player.
 Growing up in Hermann, a small town with a booming tourism industry as well as a rampant meth epidemic, he started his music career playing in his family’s band at church, but that came to a tragic end when his father was killed in a car accident.
 Music became an obsession for him and his friends.
 Nathaniel understood the power of music to change the world, and to change his world in particular.
 In 1998, he moved to Denver where he worked nightshifts at a bottle factory and a trucking company while testing songs out at open-mic nights.

 A sense of fairness, of appreciation for what people do for one another and a dedication to living in a way that honors family – whatever form that takes in a person’s life.
 That outlook and value structure is what drives Nathaniel.